MicrosoftDocs/win32/desktop-src/direct3d9/id3dxanimationcallbackhandler--handlecallback.md

-﻿---
+---
-Description: 'The application implements this method.
-This method is called when a callback occurs for an animation set in one of the tracks during a call to ID3DXAnimationController::AdvanceTime.' ms.assetid: 'eb606fb0-d6b9-456d-97e1-b595306e6463'
+Description: The application implements this method.
+This method is called when a callback occurs for an animation set in one of the tracks during a call to ID3DXAnimationControllerAdvanceTime. ms.assetid: eb606fb0-d6b9-456d-97e1-b595306e6463
-title: 'ID3DXAnimationCallbackHandler::HandleCallback method'
+title: ID3DXAnimationCallbackHandlerHandleCallback method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXAnimationCallbackHandler::HandleCallback method